nrfconnect/sdk-nrf/doc/nrf/protocols/bt/ble/radio_notification_conn_cb.rst

 You must set the parameter value large enough to allow the Bluetooth stack to enqueue a data packet for the upcoming connection event.

 The :ref:`ble_radio_notification_conn_cb` sample demonstrates how you can use this feature to reduce the latency between data sampling and data transmission.

-You can use this feature only with the :ref:`SoftDevice Controller <nrfxlib:softdevice_controller>` and only when the Bluetooth controller and application are located on the same core.

 Radio Notification connection callback with peripheral latency
 **************************************************************